-The connection between the two circumstances is as simple as it is true: poor data quality results in additional costs, and data governance prevents the costs caused by initiatives is primarily measured by taking a detour through the value of data and the added value of high data quality.
+The connection between the two circumstances is as simple as it is true: poor data quality results in additional costs, and data governance prevents the costs caused by poor data quality.

+This means that the success of data governance initiatives is primarily measured by taking a detour through the value of data and the added value of high data quality.
 "Data is an asset!"
 A company can optimize its database on a lasting basis only if data governance provides the authoritative information required.

-A glance at the specific business use cases illus-

-trates the positive effects of data governance initiatives.
+A glance at the specific business use cases illustrates the positive effects of data governance initiatives.
 In turn, the added value can be indirectly derived from this.
 These effects include:

-- Time savings since employees are not bogged down in a chaotic data environment - Processes operate smoothly because there are clear rules, roles, and responsibilities regarding data - Legal certainty is provided since correctly maintained metadata ensures conformity with the General Data Protection Regulation and other legal rules - Content is communicated transparently IT and business staff do not talk past each other - Optimized reproduction costs of data
+- Time savings since employees are not bogged down in a chaotic data environment - Processes operate smoothly because there are clear rules, roles, and responsibilities regarding data - Legal certainty is provided since correctly maintained metadata ensures conformity with the General Data Protection Regulation and other legal rules - Content is communicated transparently IT and business staff do not talk past each other

-- Faster and better business decisions thanks to valid data - Greater operational efficiency through organized and secure collaboration.
+- Optimized reproduction costs of data - Faster and better business decisions thanks to valid data - · Greater operational efficiency through organized and secure collaboration.